-Our 2021 Guide to Disney Springs provides all the essential information to plan your day visiting the Walt Disney World shopping, entertainment, and dining paradise.
-The complex initially opened in 1975 and has been expanded and altered on several occasions.
+Our 2023 Guide to Disney Springs provides all the essential information to plan your day visiting the Walt Disney World shopping, entertainment, and dining paradise.
+The complex opened in 1975 and has been expanded and altered several times.
 It was renamed Disney Springs after a 3-year renovation in 2015.

 Disney Springs History

-Originally opening in 1975, Disney Springs now consists of over 150 stores, restaurants, and entertainment locations.
-To get to where we are today Disney Springs has undergone several name changes and redesigns:
+Originally opening in 1975, Disney Springs has over 150 stores, restaurants, and entertainment locations.
+To get to where we are today, Disney Springs has undergone several name changes and redesigns:

-- In the early 1960s, Walt Disney identified, when planning his Florida Project, an area of land near the I-4 and Highway 535 interchange, which he thought would be suitable for an entertainment Residential district.
+- In the early 1960s, Walt Disney identified an area of land near the I-4 and Highway 535 interchange when planning his Florida Project, which he thought would suit an entertainment district.
 This area became Lake Buena Vista.

 - 1975 – Lake Buena Vista Shopping Village opened, featuring clusters of boutique and handicraft merchandise shops.

 - 1977 – A significant retheming changed the area into Walt Disney World Village.

 - 1989 – The name changed to Disney Village Marketplace, and the Pleasure Island area opened.
 Pleasure Island was a collection of clubs to compete with the popular Church Street Station.
 Pleasure Island closed in 2008, and the final closure of Church Street Station followed the next year.

 - 1997 – Name changed to Downtown Disney.
 A 3rd area opened called West Side.
 West Side increased the number of dining and family entertainment options available.